M6 Toll: Historical toll rates

-There is a 5% discount for using a tag.
+There is a 5% discount for using an electronic tag, which allows a vehicle to automatically pass through the toll gates while the toll is debited from a prepaid account.
 Leasing of one tag currently costs £1.00/month.
 In addition, a monthly administrative fee of £2.00 is charged if the user wishes to receive a postal statement.

 Exit/entry at some of the intermediate junctions away from the main toll booths entails a reduced toll, typically £1 less than the full fee.

 M6 Expressway

 There was a proposal to build a new toll motorway, called the M6 Expressway running from the end of the M6 Toll to Knutsford, where much of the traffic leaves the M6 for Manchester.
 It was announced on 20 July 2006 that this proposal had been abandoned due to excessive costs and anticipated construction problems.

 Tolls

 Prices

 From 13 May 2024, M6 Toll is divided into three zones.
 Tolls depend on the number of zones entered, determined by automatic number-plate recognition (ANPR).